 The leader’s speech included a commitment to music education, saying “We want every child to get the chance to play an instrument,” and emphasising the importance of music and arts subjects in state schools.

 Reflecting on the Labour leader’s speech, Andi told BBC News, “I was really excited to hear music mentioned.
 We're on the agenda.”

 “Music education is something that has kind of been decimated over the last 10 years.
 And it's important to think of the education of our young people as a holistic thing, tagging into the mental health and wellbeing agenda he was also talking about,” she said.

-“The music industry relies on those people coming through and with cuts to HE, it’s all kind of looking bad for us.
+“The music industry relies on those people coming through and with cuts to Higher Education, it’s all kind of looking bad for us.
 So it’s very exciting to hear him speak about the music industry, speak about education and the future of the country,” Andi added.